Andrew-S-Rosen/covalent-hpc-plugin/README.md

 [executors.hpc.job_attributes_kwargs]
 duration = 10
 ```

+As you can see above, you can modify various parameters as-needed to better suit your needs, such as the `address` of the remote machine, the `username` to use when logging in, the `ssh_key_file` to use for authentication, the type of job scheduler (`instance`), and much more.
+Note that PSI/J is a common interface to many common job schedulers, so you only need to toggle the `instance` to switch between job schedulers.

 A full description of the various input parameters are described in the docstrings of the `HPCExecutor` class, reproduced below: